ory/meta/templates/repository/common/CONTRIBUTING.md

 1. Run the full project test suite with the `go test -tags sqlite ./...` (or equivalent) command and confirm that it passes.
-1. Run `make format` if a `Makefile` is available, `gofmt -s` if the project is written in Go, `npm run format` if the project.
+1. Run `make format` if a `Makefile` is available, `gofmt -s` if the project is written in Go, `npm run format` if the project is written for NodeJS.
 1. Ensure that each commit has a descriptive prefix.
 This ensures a uniform commit history and helps structure the changelog.
    Please refer to this